mihainiculai/TheDean/README.md

 - `meme`: Delivers a laugh with a meme
 - `poll`: Creates custom polls
 - `restanta`: Offers information about overdue subjects
-- `summarize`: Offers information about overdue subjects
+- `summarize`: Summarize the last messages in a channel
 - ... and many more!

 ### 🎯 Quick and Efficient